cysouw/diathesis/text/c02_structure.md

 b.
 Ich befasse mich mit dem Entschluss.
 :::

 Also some light verb alternations show fixed stacks.
 For example, there is a very widespread causative diathesis using the light verb *lassen* with an infinitive [@next b], see [@sec:infinitive-lassen-causative].
-Additionally, the combination of *lassen + Infinitiv* and a reflexive pronoun leads to an anticausative alternation [@next c], which does not make sense as being derived from the causative [@next b].
-It seems better to consider the combination of *lassen + Infinitiv + Reflexiv* as a fixed stack, see [@sec:infinitive-lassen-reflexive-anticausative].
+Additionally, the combination of *lassen+Infinitiv* and a reflexive pronoun leads to an anticausative alternation [@next c], which does not make sense as being derived from the causative [@next b].
+It seems better to consider the combination of *lassen+Infinitiv+Reflexiv* as a fixed stack, see [@sec:infinitive-lassen-reflexive-anticausative].

 ::: ex
 a.
 Der Schüler löst die Aufgabe.